feast-dev/feast/docs/how-to-guides/running-feast-in-production.md

 It is important to note that the CI system above must have access to create, modify, or remove infrastructure in your production environment.
 This is unlike clients of the feature store, who will only have read access.
 {% endhint %}

-If your organization consists of many independent Data Science teams or single team is working on several projects that could benefit from sharing features / entities / sources / transformations we encourage you to utilize Python packages inside each environment:
+If your organization consists of many independent data science teams, or a single team is working on several projects that could benefit from sharing features, entities, sources, and transformations, then we encourage you to utilize Python packages inside each environment:

 ```
 └── production